deoninja/Code-Reviewer-AI/README.md

 ### For High-End Hardware (16GB+ RAM)
 - **Ollama**: `llama3.1:13b` or `codellama:13b`
 - **LM Studio**: Llama 3.1 8B with Q8_0 quantization

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue to discuss your ideas.

 ---

 All rights reserved Deo Trinidad ©️ 2025